SharePoint/sp-dev-docs/docs/solution-guidance/Office-365-development-patterns-and-practices-solution-guidance.md

 ---
-title: Office 365 development and SharePoint patterns and practices solution guidance
+title: Office 365 development and SharePoint patterns and practices (PnP) solution guidance
 description: Provides insights and details based on scenarios and functional requirements. ms.date: 4/23/2018
 ---

-# Office 365 development and SharePoint patterns and practices solution guidance
+# Office 365 development and SharePoint PnP solution guidance

-Insights and details based on scenarios and functional requirements.
+Solution guidance, including insights and details based on scenarios and functional requirements, for Office 365 development and SharePoint patterns and practices (PnP).

 |Read this content|If you want to...|
 |:-----|:-----|